AHartNtkn/AHartNtkn.github.io/_posts/____-__-__-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 ## Goodbye!

 Well, we certainly learned a lot today.
-I mean, nothing that we learned was definitely true, but we *did* learned a lot, regardless.
+I mean, nothing that we learned was definitely true, but we *did* learn a lot, regardless.

 ...
 Bye!